srohatgi/local-ai/README.md

 # MY-AI: YOUR PRIVATE LLM

-This repo allows one to spin up a private LLM with a UI for personal use.
+This repo allows one to spin private LLMs with a UI for personal use.

 ## Running